rinfer/ds-project-3/CodeBook.md

 ##Overview
 This project uses a data set from the "Human Activity Recognition Using Smartphones Data Set".
 The data set contains measurements of the accelerometers from the Samsung Galaxy S smartphone.
 The measurements were captured from 30 volunteers on 6 different activities.
 Their smartphone captured various data about their movements.

-A detailed description of the data and the method of collecting and processing is given on the website of the [research project](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), which also provides the data:
+A detailed description of the data and the method of collecting and processing is given on the website of the [research project](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ##Original files